 On a monthly basis, the Corporation’s actual performance shall be measured against the Annual Budget and reported to the Board.

-Strategic Plan
+[Strategic Plan

 The Corporation shall develop and annually update a four-year strategic plan that outlines the Corporation’s strategic priorities (the “Strategic Plan”).
 This Strategic Plan process may be run concurrently with the Annual Budget development process described at Section 9.2.